7 Weird Things Covert Narcissists Do (Strange Behaviors!)

 They are strongly opposed to giving people generous gifts, always anticipating what they will receive in return.

-2. They lie without any reason, and offer fake apologies when caught.
+2. They lie without reason and give fake apologies when caught.

 Covert narcissists are pathological liars.
-They lie for no reason.
+They can lie for no reason.

-They lie about almost everything to either hide what is going on in their minds or lead you up a false path.
+Often, they lie about almost everything about them — to hide what is going on in their minds or to lead you up a false path.

-They can tell you that a certain person is bad because they took a loan from the narcissist years ago and did not pay it back.
-In truth, they have never met that person.
+He can tell you that a certain colleague, friend, or family had a loan from him years ago and is not paying it back.
+In truth, that person might have never borrowed anything from the narcissist.

 They often embellish their stories with bizarre details from their imagination, with the idea of creating a false image in your mind.

-They can tell you that they had a dream in which you were extremely evil and were whiplashing a pack of whimpering dogs in a cage.
+A covert narcissist can tell you that they had a dream in which you were a devil, waving a whip over sad-looking dogs that had learned to be helpless.

 3. They say things under their breath, but you can hear them.